 Now it’s just about merchandising I think, everyone wants to get the latest stuff, the latest machine, the latest ink, and yeah you’re telling me that it’s just a change in the business, but that doesn’t really change the artists doing their own art.

-So, between all these changes what is the best part and the worst part from your point of view?
+So, among all these changes what is the best part and the worst part from your point of view?

 I think the best part is the more the merrier, the more people want to join this industry…the more the merrier.